sedc-codecademy/skwd10-js-06-nodejsadv/G10/Class10 - MongoDB/README.md

 db.users.find() - retreive all data from users

-db.users.find({firstName: "Ivan"}) - retreive data from users by parameter
+db.users.find({firstName: "Goce"}) - retreive data from users by parameter

 db.users.find({firstName: "Ivan", lastName: "Jamandilovski"}) - retreive data from users by two parameters at once